An automated testing strategy answers the who, what, when, why, and how of software test automation.

 Rainforest QA is an all-in-one UI test automation solution, which means it has built-in tools to allow users to create, run, and manage any number of automated tests all at once, meaning you don’t need to pay for things like a cloud-based testing grid, project management tools, and team collaboration tools just to manage your automation efforts.

 With Rainforest QA, you can run as many tests as you want, in parallel.
-Rather than capping the number of concurrent tests you can run on a given pricing tier, we offer usage-based pricing.
-So you can scale testing up or down as needed, without having to make an expensive upgrade to any of your testing infrastructure tools.
+You can scale testing up or down as needed, without having to make an expensive upgrade to any of your testing infrastructure tools.

 Fix Broken Tests Fast with Video Playback